peppegiu/Simple-FAQ/README_template.md

 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 -->

-[Resource 1](https://web.dev/learn/design/typography?hl=pt-br) - This helped me in fixing and finding the ideal size of characters limit in each line.
+[Typography Web Dev](https://web.dev/learn/design/typography?hl=pt-br) - This helped me in fixing and finding the ideal size of characters limit in each line.
+[Shay Howe's Advanced Selectors](https://learn.shayhowe.com/advanced-html-css/complex-selectors/) - Looking out at this site I could take a general view of options I could use instead of relying only on classes and ID's.
+[CSS units: em, rem, and px](https://codyloyd.com/2021/css-units/) - Yhis helped me choose the appropriate unit for a specific element size.
 ### Built with

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->

-- Semantic HTML5 markup
+- HTML5 markup
 - CSS custom properties
 - Flexbox